siraat-ai-academy/freelance-content-writing-suite-by-jamalu/10-niche-specialized-writing/51-mental-wellness-writing.md

 - Structure and SEO alignment
 - Quick reference research

-**Jamalu Adds:**
+**Eks2 Adds:**
 - **Empathy that algorithms lack**
 - Gentle rewrites to avoid jargon or insensitivity
 - Rhythm, warmth, and word-by-word emotional nuance

-AI might suggest a list — Jamalu makes sure each point speaks *to the soul, not just the screen*.
+AI might suggest a list — Eks2 makes sure each point speaks *to the soul, not just the screen*.

 ---